koverton/spark-jms-connector/README.md

 JMS Messages are marshalled into instances of your application's internal data type `ValueType`, then wrapped in instances of `JMSValue<ValueType>`.
 The `JMSValue` wrapper associates other useful JMS data with the payload, like the destination topic or queue the message was consumed from.
 But before the `JMSReceiver<ValueType>` can contruct the `JMSValue<ValueType>` instance, it needs to marshal the native JMS message payload into an instance of the desired value type `ValueType`.

 ## `JMSDeserializer<ValueType>`: `Message` -> `JMSValue<ValueType>`
 To marshal message payloads into the target internal data type, the `JMSReceiver<ValueType>` applies a `JMSDeserializer<ValueType>` function to the message upon arrival.
 This `JMSDeserializer<ValueType>` is passed into the `JMSReceiver<ValueType>`'s constructor.
-Some samples of common deserialization routines are available in the `JMSDeserializerFactory`.
+Some samples of common deserialization routines are available in the `JMSDeserializerFactory` but writing deserialization logic will likely be the most significant code you write in order to leverage this connector library.

-Deserializer functions are instances of Scala `Function1<T,R>` functors where the input type is always `javax.jms.Message` and the return type is a `JMSValue<ValueType>` wrapping `ValueType`, the desired datatype for your Spark streaming application.
+Deserializer functions are instances of Scala `Function1<T,R>` functors where the input type is always `javax.jms.Message` and the return type is a `JMSValue<ValueType>` wrapping `ValueType`, the datatype produced by your deserialization logic for your Spark streaming application.
+The bulk of the logic is expected to be around converting the payload content from the inbound JMS Message into the desired `ValueType` instance, and wrapping it into a `JMSValue<ValueType>`.
 A helper abstract class `JMSDeserializer<Output>` hides the `JMSValue` wrapper and the input type parameter because it is only ever called within the `JMSReceiver<ValueType>` instance.

 Here is an example String deserializer function: